GabeStah/Airbrake.io/Exceptions/Ruby/StandardError/SystemCallError/text.md

 ## When Should You Use It?

 `SystemCallError` is somewhat unique in the realm of Ruby exception classes because it isn't raised directly.
 Instead, `SystemCallError` is the base class for dozens of `Errno` module subclasses.
-The variety of `Errno` module classes is dependant on the operating system that Ruby is running on, but you can view the list of possible `Errno` classes by viewing the output of `Errno.constants` through an interactive Ruby console (`irb`) or similar tools.
-As it happens, testing on both Windows 7 and Ubuntu 16.04 (Unix) show that, at least for Ruby 2.3, the list is identical:
+To view the list of possible `Errno` classes simply output `Errno.constants` through an interactive Ruby console (`irb`) or similar tool.
+According to the official documentation, the list of possible `Errno` module classes is dependant on the operating system that Ruby is running on, but as it happens, the list is identical in Ruby 2.3 on both Windows 7 and Ubuntu 16.04 (Unix):

 **Unix `Errno` constants:**